 Laban sprawled upon a rich carpet in his tent.
 The twilight was passing, fading into a bluish darkness emblazoned with purple pools of light and the blue-grey shadows of palm trees.

 I watched her slip out from behind a tent.
 She moved off into the darkness.
 I followed her.
 The night came in as a blanket and I heard the whisper of the wind in the brush.
 The sound of her anklets had faded.
 Where was she?
 I moved forward on quiet feet, my heart quivering.
 There, suddenly, a figure, squatting on the ground, the robes hitched up, the fairness of her buttocks beckoning in the dark like a gentle beacon.
 She rose up suddenly, her nostrils flaring, the anger blazing in her eyes at my intrusion into her private moment, her private act.

 For a moment, she stood still.
 Then she was in my arms, a fire racing through our veins with a blast that paralysed us, possessing the senses with a mad rushing sound.

 It was her sister, the elder one.
 We stared at her, anger in our eyes.

 “Go.
 To the tent with you,” she ordered.

 Then I was alone with her, the elder one.
 She moved closer to me.
-This one I had barely noticed.
+This one I had barely ever noticed.
 There was a powerful scent of sweat as she lifted her veil and drew right up to me.
 It went like an arrow through my nostrils and into my brain.
 Her hands came out of her robes, rough, strong hands.
-They traced the outline of my face, my neck, my chest and my stomach, brushed across the front of my loins.
-Then with a sudden intake of breath, her mouth latched onto mine and her arms were locked around my neck.
+They traced the outline of my face, my neck, my chest and my stomach, brushed across the front of my loins and stroked my wanton manhood.
+With a sudden sharp intake of breath, her mouth latched onto mine and her arms locked around my neck.
 She bit my lips, her tongue forcing its way between my teeth.
 Her hands took mine and laid them on her breasts.
 They were warm and firm.